Business & Society Network: October 10, 2014

 "Eco-Innovation: There's an App for That!"

-Blake Burris, a globetrotting clean tech consultant, will be our guide as we journey into the eco-innovation process.
-A panel of entrepreneurs will follow to discuss how they approached the app creation process and how you can leverage the same tools for success.
+Blake Burris, a globetrotting clean tech consultant, was our guide as we journeyed into the eco-innovation process.
+A panel of entrepreneurs followed to discuss how they approached the app creation process and how you can leverage the same tools for success.

 Blake Burris, founder of Cleanweb Worldwide

 Andrew Miller, co-founder of Compost Denton